kiran-brahma/Kiran-Brahma-blog/README.md

 # My Personal Blog

-Repository for my personal Blog.
-I have used [this template](https://github.com/shadcn/next-contentlayer) to develop my blog.

-Feel free to use my modifications if interested for your own.
-Just remove the data inside content folder and develop your own blog
+This repository contains the code for my personal blog.
+I have modified an [existing template](https://github.com/shadcn/next-contentlayer) to develop it.
+You are welcome to use my modifications for your own blog by following these steps:

+* Clone this repository
+* Delete the content inside the content folder
+* Create your own blog articles and posts inside that folder

-I am no expert in Web-Development and have learnt from all the open source content available, so feel free to ask if you have any query but I can't assure you of any solutions if its too technical in nature
+I am not an expert web developer.
+I learned from open source resources available online.
+Please feel free to ask any questions regarding the code, but I cannot guarantee solutions for very technical issues.
+My knowledge and skills are limited currently and hope to improve with time